 Accounts receivable exceeds the related accounts payable by \$1,146,000.
 We do not believe there are material collectability issues with respect to our accounts receivable.
 In accordance with industry practice, payments to major vendors included in our accounts payable are normally extended until the time the collection of the related sale is received.
 Deferred revenue exceeds the related prepaid contracts by \$1,282,000 and other liabilities exceed other assets by \$1,574,000.
 These deficits are expected to be funded by our anticipated cash flow from operations, as described below, over the next twelve months.
-The revolving line of credit and the current portion of the term loan total \$6,156,000 as of December 31, 2013, which we believe will not have a material adverse effect on our liquidity in the next twelve months as the principal balance is not due until March 2015, fifteen months from the current balance sheet date of December 31, 2013.
-Additionally, as described in the preceding paragraphs, the amount of this credit facility was increased to \$6,000,000 in August 2013.
+The revolving line of credit and the current portion of the term loan total \$6,156,000 as of December 31, 2013, which we believe will not have a material adverse effect on our liquidity in the next twelve months as the principal balance is not until was increased to \$6,000,000 in August 2013.